 BIOL-007 Ecology and the Oceans

-This course will introduce non-science majors to life in the oceans.
-We will use ecological concepts to understand marine organisms, their environments, and related environmental issues, as well as gain an appreciation for how scientists study the oceans.
-The course consists of four parts: (1) the Chesapeake Bay as an example of an ecologic system and the effects of human activities, (2) production and food chains in the open oceans, (3) interactions among different species on rocky shores, and (4) biodiversity of coral reefs.
-This course satisfies the general education requirement for a science course.
-Biology majors or minors may not enroll.
+This course is for nonscience students (and is not open to Biology majors or minors).
+The objectives of the course are to use ecological concepts to understand marine organisms, their environments, and related environmental issues.
+Students will also gain an appreciation for how scientists study the oceans.
+The course consists of four parts: (1) the Chesapeake Bay as an ecological system; (2) photosynthetic production and food chains in the open oceans; (3) interactions among different species on rocky shores; and (4) biodiversity of coral reefs.
+Classes will be presented in a lecture-discussion format supplemented with videos and photographs.
+In laboratory, students will view videos, examine live specimens, participate in small-group exercises involving experimental design and data collection, and visit the National Zoo.
+Fall.

 Other academic years